Leaf-and-Spine Fabric Architectures

 It turns out we don't need rocket-science data center fabric solutions to solve that problem - it's possible to build large all-point-equidistant networks with no constraints on workload placement with existing gear from numerous vendors using decades-old Clos architectures.

-The Leaf-and-Spine Fabric Architectures webinar will describe the Clos architecture concepts used to build leaf-and-spine architectures, and single- and multistage designs that can be used to build large layer-2 or layer-3 all-point-equidistant Data Center networks.
+The Leaf-and-Spine Fabric Architectures webinar describes the Clos architecture concepts used to build leaf-and-spine architectures, and single- and multistage designs that can be used to build large layer-2 or layer-3 all-point-equidistant Data Center networks.

 The webinar covers these topics: